dichev/automation-suite/README.md

 ```bash
 ?[32m hey, I am green ?[39m
 ```
 This happens when child process have colors and it's stdio is attached to the parent process.
-It seems to be limititation of the terminal emulator, so the best way to fix it is to switch to [ConEmu](https://conemu.github.io/)
+It seems to be limititation of the terminal emulator, so the best way to fix it is to switch to [ConEmu](https://conemu.github.io/) and set its terminal exactly to: `"C:\Program Files\Git\bin\bash.exe"`